Hiking is awesome.

 Multi-Day Hiking Backpacks Comparison Chart

-Personally, I like the mid-range size the most as it is not too big to weigh me down, but at the same time versatile enough to go on long trips, if you pack well, and can even be used on short day hikes if needed (I have).
+Personally, I like the mid-range size the most as it is not too big to weigh you down, but at the same time is versatile enough to go on long trips.

 Check out our outstanding list below.